Harshrb2424/jntuh-semester-results-fetcher/README.md

 4. **View and Sort Data:**
    Once uploaded, the web interface will display the results.
 You can view CGPA and use the sorting options to organize the data as required.

+## CSV Data Update Script

+This script updates existing CSV files with new data from a JSON file.
+It appends only distinct records that are not already present in the existing CSV files.
+The script handles personal information and subject details, maintaining the integrity and uniqueness of the data.

+### Files

+- `data.json`: Contains the new data to be merged into the existing CSV files.
+The JSON structure includes personal information and subject details.
+- `personal_info.csv`: Stores personal information of individuals.
+- `subject_details.csv`: Stores subject details related to each individual.

+### Dependencies

+The script requires the following Python libraries:
+- `pandas`

 ### Contributing

 Feel free to submit issues and pull requests to enhance the functionality of this project.